borkdude/blog/source/_posts/2015-06-06-from-leiningen-to-boot.markdown

 categories: [leiningen, boot, clojure, clojurescript, figwheel]
 ---

+Edit: this post made it to the front page of Hacker News.
+Thanks!

+{% img center /images/2015-06/hacker-news-lein2boot.png %}

 Boot is a new build tool for Clojure.
 To get acquainted with it, I decided to migrate a fairly non-trivial Leiningen project to Boot.